 Would you have guessed there is a Buddhist temple in Niagara Falls?
 Or that you could actually go in and see it yourself?
-The Ten Thousand Buddhas Sarira Stupa is located along the Niagara Parkway, just south of Clifton Hill.
+The Ten Thousand Buddhas Sarira Stupa is located along the Niagara Parkway, just north of Clifton Hill and across from the White Water Walk.
 Since 2016, The Cham Shan Temple of Canada has been a place of worship and spreading the messages of ethical living, mindfulness and wisdom of Buddhism.

 On weekends from June to October, the temple offers free guided tours where you can learn more about Buddhism, the temple itself as well as some of the artifacts housed within it.
 They also offer an hour service daily and two-hour services on weekends which visitors are welcome to attend.
 Please be respectful if you choose to do so and follow their guidelines which are outlined as you enter the temple.
 Despite growing up in Niagara, this is one of the things to do in Niagara Falls that I still need to experience!

 Beneath the beautiful vineyards and quaint towns lie deeper stories of these lands.
 It’s no secret that Niagara is very historical, though it’s something that often slips under the radar.
 If you’re looking to learn more about the history of Niagara, you’ll want to take a historical walking tour of the city!

 While these tours aren’t running just yet, I’m over the moon that the Landscape of Nations 360° will be running Indigenous Niagara Living Museum Tours as of September 2021.
 These lands that we have the privilege of living on and visiting have such a rich history that begins long before European colonization.
 Landscape of Nations 360° will educate you on the true history of these lands and how important they were to the Anishinaabe and Haudenosaunee Peoples.
 Be sure to visit their website for more information about these fantastic tours!